jmquigley/util.markup/README.md

 [![NPM](https://img.shields.io/npm/v/util.markup.svg)](https://www.npmjs.com/package/util.markup)
 [![Coverage Status](https://coveralls.io/repos/github/jmquigley/util.markup/badge.svg?branch=master)](https://coveralls.io/github/jmquigley/util.markup?branch=master)

-This module is a wrapper to handle the parsing of multiple types of markup documents and outputting the results to either HTML or PDF.
+This module is a wrapper to handle the parsing of multiple types of markup documents and outputting the results to HTML.
 It uses a static factory method to retrieve a parser instance.
-This parser instance contains two promise based methods: `toHTML` and `toPDF`.
-The first parameter to both methods is a string containing the markup content to be parsed.
-The resolution of the promise is a string representing the requested output type.
+This parser instance contains a promise based method named `parse`.
+The first parameter is a string containing the markup content to be parsed.
+The second parameter is an option filename where the HTML output will be stored.
+The resolution of the promise is an object with `HTMLResults` as the structure.
 This factory handles the following markup types:

 - [asciidoc](https://www.npmjs.com/package/asciidoctor)
 - [markdown](https://www.npmjs.com/package/remarkable)